KamSaf/cryptography_encryption_api/README.md

 ## Description

 REST API application created with Python and FastAPI for Cryptography classes.
+It implements Cryptography library, allowing user for symmetric and asymmetric encryption and decryption, and also for creating and verifying signatures.

 ## How to install (for Linux, macOS)